 Marriage Tips for Ministry Couples

 - Don’t go to bed angry.
 After you’ve had time to cool down, approach them with a loving attitude and an apology.
 Your spouse may still be resistant, but keep reassuring them how much you love them.
 Controlling an argument is never easy, but the rewards will be great if you are able to keep things from going too far.

 Having an open line of communication is crucial in any marriage or relationship, especially when the couple has the added responsibility of pastoring a church.
 Talk about your problems, including the burdens of ministry, and find solutions together.
-It’s easier to prevent conflict than fix the damage that occurs after the fight is over.